| |

 in the northern gallery transept, next in a corner

-of the west gallery, now in the centre) the main
+of the west gallery, then in the centre) the main

 a sensitive restoration by the South Island Organ